 Born in Hechingen, Baden-Württemberg.
 Raised in Tübingen.
 High School degree during a one-year stay in the USA.
 A levels at Rudolf Steiner School.
 Following alternative service.
 Guitarrist of a ska-band 'Court Jester's Crew' from Tübingen.
 Studies philosophy, law and rhetoric.
 After taken midterm exam studied direction at HFF Munich.
 Graduation Diploma.
 Besides studying working as journalist at Süddeutsche Zeitung, cutter and docent for dramaturgy and edit.

 Full-time freelance screenwriter and director living in Munich.
 2011 awarded with the Grimme Prize.

 It's exciting for me to encounter people with the camera, because the time you share is way more intense.
 Because of filmmaking people converge.

 Movies emerge out of the moment and collective: together with team and protagonists.
 I find this process to be fascinating because afterwarts you are always a little smarter than before.

-What I found to be fascinating at the 199heroes project is, to start learning about a country and to find through the reasearch to the girl, which becaume Island to me.
+What I found to be fascinating at the 199heroes project is, to start learning about a country and to find through the reasearch to the girl, which becaume ICELAND to me.